 Year 6 Mass with Bishop Brian

-Each year, Year Six students from across the diocese gather together to celebrate in an uplifting Mass with the Bishop of Wollongong.
-This occasion is an opportunity for students to encounter Christ through the Eucharist, through their fellow students gathered together, and through the presence of Bishop Brian who is Shepherd to all people in our diocese.
-The Year Six Mass also aims to help students understand their place in the diocese, being part of the broader Church community and how they might embrace their Catholic as they take their next steps into high school.
+Each year, Year 6 students from across the Diocese of Wollongong gather together to celebrate in an uplifting Mass with the Bishop of Wollongong.
+This occasion is an opportunity for students to encounter Christ through the Eucharist, through their fellow students gathered together, and through the presence of Bishop Brian Mascord.
+The Year 6 Mass also aims to help students understand their place in the diocese, being part of the broader Church community and how they might embrace their Catholic faith as they take their next steps into secondary school.

-The Secondary Religious Education Curriculum provides opportunities for young people to develop wholistically based upon the teachings of Jesus Christ so that they may become a religious voice in the world and have the potential to “live life to the full”.
+The secondary Religious Education curriculum provides opportunities for young people to develop holistically based upon the teachings of Jesus Christ so that they may become a religious voice in the world and have the potential to “live life to the full”.

 Year 8 Religious Literacy Assessment

 One of the aims of Religious Education is to develop in students ‘Religious Literacy’.
 Through the curriculum, young people are exposed to the core teachings of our faith, our Scriptures and the history and tradition of the Catholic Church.
 Students are equipped with the ability to act in a Christ like way as they encounter the many experiences life offers them.

 A Diocesan Religious Literacy Assessment is conducted with students of Year 8 each year which has as one of its goals to "support a culture of reflection on learning and pedagogy in RE" (RLA Secondary Information Booklet 2016).
 Information is gathered about the process of learning in Religious Education as each student’s progress is documented and reported upon.

 The assessment of Religious Literacy focuses on students’ knowledge and understanding of the key concepts that are taught throughout their Religious Education from all units of work across Stage 4 and the application of these concepts in their everyday life as living disciples of Christ.